wesleycamargo/azure-docs.pt-br/articles/mobile-engagement/mobile-engagement-user-interface-dashboard.md

 <properties
-   pageTitle="Interface do usuário do Mobile Engagement do Azure - Painel" description="Saiba como exibir e gerenciar os gráficos de dados sobre seu aplicativo usando o Mobile Engagement do Azure" services="mobile-engagement" documentationCenter="" authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Dashboard" description="Learn how to view and manage charts of data about your application using Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"